Frank Lampard: Coventry appoint former Chelsea and Everton boss as successor to Mark Robins

 "Honesty, it was unpleasant for me to do that because I really like Mark.
 I know what he has done here and the respect he has here, and I really wish I hadn't been in that position."

-Coventry started life without Robins as interim boss Carr led them to a 2-2 draw at Championship leaders Sunderland on Saturday.
+Coventry started life without Robins with a 2-2 draw at Championship leaders Sunderland on Saturday.